 REQUIREMENT, REQUITAL AND REWARD

-We need to understand just what it is that constitutes one a merchant, employer or rewarder.
-Then, if we should find that God exhibits these characteristics with respect to our salvation in Christ, we should freely acknowledge that He is such a one, and not a dispenser of gracious gratuities.
+We need to understand just what it is that constitutes a merchant, employer, or rewarder.
+Then, if we should find that God exhibits these characteristics with respect to our salvation in Christ, we should freely acknowledge that He is such a one and not a dispenser of gracious gratuities.

 It is a deception to reject or deny terminology which describes one’s true position in an accurate way and to claim to believe the scriptural words of the evangel, when, in fact, this is not the case.
 We do not change the nature of our position by giving it a name which describes something else.

 Men will be rewarded, or compensated, for their work, for the deeds that they do (Heb.10:35; Col.3:24).
 The same is true concerning one’s pay or wages: “Lo!
 I am coming swiftly, and My wage is with Me, to pay each one as his work is” (Rev.22:12).
 Wages are given to the worker; they are a debt owed to him, not a gracious gift or favor (Rom.4:4).
 For ourselves, our own practices, both good and bad, will “fetch” (komizõ, FETCH) their own “requital,” or repayment (2 Cor.5:10; Eph.6:8).

 An employer requires that his employee do certain work in order to receive his pay.
 A rewarder only grants his reward to one who qualifies himself for it by meeting the conditions of the offer.
 The idea is that of an exchange: this for that.
 One who meets the conditions or stipulations attending such an agreement obligates the one making the offer to give it to him in return.
 By definition, such a relationship between two parties is that of a contract or covenant.
 The essential element in all such relationships is that the first party requires the second party to do or furnish to him something which upon receipt, obligates the first party to reciprocate, and thus “meet his part of the bargain.”